 Less known to many is that the original X1 shipped in a rather sad state.
-NVIDIA failed to make a working interconnect, and ended up shipping broken silicon.
+NVIDIA failed to make a working interconnect with cache coherency, and ended up shipping broken silicon.
 The end result was that the four LITTLE CPUs had to be disabled, so only the four big CPUs were actually active in the original SHIELD TV and Google's Pixel C. This did not stop NVIDIA from advertising eight functional CPU cores, however.

 New to the Switch is a revised X1 chipset, for which NVIDIA probably removed the four LITTLE cores entirely, and likely replaced the broken interconnect with something simpler and hopefully fully functional.
 This would be the minimal level of fixes that I hope Nintendo demanded.
 Beyond that, the revised X1 in the Switch and the 2017 SHIELD TV likely features fairly minor improvements.
 It's possible that there are differences between the two new chipset revisions, but there is no public information available either way.